cr7lmessi10/red-black-lzw-compression/README.md

 The project contains one core file named lzw.cpp

 lzw.cpp implements the Lempel-Ziv-Welch compression algorithm using stl-map which are by default Red-Black Trees.
 It uses hashmaps to create its dictionary.
-It has two functons compress and decompress which are self explanatory.
+It has two functions compress and decompress which are self explanatory.

 main.cpp is the starting point of the application